-Although there have not been any significant impacts to the Company's operations to date, the Company cannot provide assurance that there will not be disruptions to its operations in the future.
+To date, the Company has not experienced a significant downturn in demand for its products in connection with the pandemic, nor has it experienced any failure to secure critical supplies or services.
+However, travel restrictions have impacted the overall performance of the Company, specifically in certain busy hubs and channels that the Company's products are available in.
+Due to the ongoing uncertainty around the pandemic, the Company cannot provide assurance that there will not be disruptions to its operations in the future.
 The COVID-19 pandemic presents several unpredictable variables on the economy and the markets within which the Company operates, making it difficult to accurately forecast upcoming results.
-In spite of this, the Company's core focus will be on implementing the Strategic Review and closely monitoring the development of COVID-19 to focus its resources on navigating and adapting to the situation as it unfolds.
+In spite of this, the Company's core focus will be on completing the Strategic Review and closely monitoring the development of COVID-19 to focus its resources on navigating and adapting to the situation as it unfolds.
 The Company remains optimistic regarding its Strategic Review to refocus on its core strengths as described above.
 Refer to the "Risks and Uncertainties" section below for further discussion on the potential impacts of COVID-19.